Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 They had magically jumped from JV status to varsity.

-And I, your beloved and ever honest on the point host, told you what everybody knew, but few really wanted to say was this is all being driven by polling data.
+And I, your beloved and ever-honest on-the-point host, told you what everybody knew, but few really wanted to say was this is all being driven by polling data.

 The president's already really told us his level of interest in this, which is not very high.

-But there are Democrats running for re-election in November, and they're getting nervous out there about a lot of things.
+But there are Democrats running for reelection in November, and they're getting nervous out there about a lot of things.

 That doesn't sit well.

-And you combine that with polling data, it shows the president doesn't seem to be engaged or care about it.
+It shows the president doesn't seem to be engaged or care about it.

 Democrats begged him to do something.

-Voila, he did.
+And voila, he did.

 And the conclusion was obvious.

-And it's an attempt to renew the confidence of the American people and not just the president, but the Democrat Party in dealing with these things.
+That whole announcement was driven by polls, and its purpose was to get Obama's poll numbers up and attempt to renew the confidence of the American people in not just the president, but the Democrat Party in dealing with these things.

 Well, how did that work out?